andyferris/Tabulars.jl/README.md

  * For the moment at least, the indices are immutable.
 If you want to resize a container, add a row to the table, or whatever, it will be idiomatic to construct a new object (in the functional programming style).
 On the other hand, it generally will be allowed that the elements may ben updated (e.g. with `setindex!`), though the assumption that this is possible will not be baked in as it is in the `Base.AbstractArray` code.
+ * `N > 0` - we won't try to extend to the zero dimensional case (for the moment).